Exploring Health Equity: Breaking Barriers in Prostate Cancer

 Meet the Expert Panelists

-- Dr. Duane Loynes, an esteemed Assistant Professor and an advocate for Equity & Culture in health.
+- Dr. Duane Loynes, an Assistant Professor and advocate for Equity & Culture in health, who speaks to how systems shape patient experience and care.

-- Clarence Williamson, who shares personal insights as a Prostate Cancer Survivor and co-founder of an awareness organization.
+- Clarence Williamson, a Prostate Cancer Survivor and co-founder of an awareness organization, sharing lessons learned from the patient side of the journey.

-- Ken Carpenter, another survivor, who is also a healthcare provider focused on serving his community.
+- Ken Carpenter, a survivor and healthcare provider, focused on serving his community and supporting others through care and recovery.

 Addressing Health Disparities: A Collective Responsibility